udocker

 - Take advantage of newer more optimized libraries and compilers.

-Why using containers for applications II
+Using containers for applications II

 Reproducibility: